Repayments on a £450,000 Mortgage

 The general strength of your application and creditworthiness will determine which interest rates you end up with, as it will influence how many mortgage lenders offering the most competitive deals will consider your application.

-This is where seeking advice and practical support from a good mortgage broker can make all the difference, because their input might result in securing better rates, therefore lowering repayments.
+This is where seeking advice and practical support from a good mortgage broker can make all the difference because their input might result in securing better rates and lowering repayments.

 Term Lengths